yves-chevallier/pyxindy/docs/manual/by-topic/how-to.md

 `makeindex4`.
 You will be informed about unsupported command-line arguments when running `makeindex4`.

+Python port note: this implementation supports `-g/-q/-r/-p/-s` and multiple `.idx` files; `.ist` files are partially converted and may emit warnings for unsupported keys.

 If you have written special style files for `makeindex` they will no longer work with `makeindex4`.
 Go ahead and write a new style file for **xindy**.